-The Interlaken 150G IP core is delivered as a soft macro block, which allows implementation of the core in Kintex®-7 and Virtex®-7 FPGAs with minimal effort.
+The Interlaken 150G IP core is delivered as a soft macro block, which allows implementation of the core in Kintex®-7, Virtex®-7, Kintex UltraScale[TM], Virtex UltraScale, Zynq® UltraScale+[TM] Kintex UltraScale+, and Virtex UltraScale+ devices with minimal effort.
+"Minimal effort" means you can instantiate the core as a black box in your design.
 To implement the core, connect the Interlaken 150G IP core to the high-speed serial transceiver blocks, provide the appropriate clock signals, and connect to the Local Bus (LBUS) user-side interface.